Lab Director: John Paul Minda

 Toka is a first year Ph.D. graduate student in Cognitive Psychology.
 Her main research interests lie in the field of decision research concerning rational reasoning, as well as the underlying neural circuitry behind these processes.
 She enjoys playing accordion and reading for leisure.

 Bailey Brashears –

-Bailey is a first year Master’s student in Cognitive Science.
+Bailey is a second year Master’s student in Cognitive Science.
 She is currently working on a study investigating how implicit and verbal category learning strategies are employed by individuals when given indirect feedback.
 She is also interested in the use of interactive applications and video games in category learning.

 Current Undergraduate Students:

 Amanda is completing her fourth year of the Honours Specialization in Biochemistry and Medical Biophysics program.
 She joined The Categorization Lab in 2017 and is currently managing the lab and assisting with various ongoing projects.